Blue-Bag/ansible-role-s3cmd/README.md

 Role Variables
 --------------
-sudo_user: The user to run the role as
+become_user: The user to run the role as

 s3cmd_pkgs: Required python dependencies
   - python-setuptools